All Posts are related to my research on Web2.0 Tools and links to innovative uses in education.

 Feel free to Comment and provide links to other valuable resources.

-These tools can be used in any eLearning or traditional school settings that are trying to integrate
+These tools can be used in any eLearning or traditional school settings that desire to integrate

 emerging technologies into their curriculum.